- Faculty and Professional Staff

 Our emphasis this academic semester has been to further strengthen our mission by emphasizing student creativity, performance and scholarly pursuits.
 In September, Jon Lehrer and his Dance Company were artists-in-residence working directly with students in the introduction to dance, dance composition, kinesiology, and dance technique courses, giving students an opportunity to glean knowledge from this esteemed professional company.

 We continue in our endeavor to prepare students for an ever-increasing multicultural world.
-We have been able to do so with our new Visiting Assistant Professor of Dance, Dr. Mark Broomfield ‘94, who embodies the African and African-American perspective and our collaboration with Professor Shahin Monshipour in staging authentic Persian dance, thus providing a diverse cultural experience for our students.
+We have been able to do so with our new Assistant Professor of Dance, Dr. Mark Broomfield ‘94, Recipient of the Statewide 2013 SUNY Faculty Diversity Appointment, who embodies the best of what our program represents, and our collaboration with Professor Shahin Monshipour in staging authentic Persian dance, thus providing a diverse cultural experience for our students.

 The Dance Studies Program offers an academic minor (25 credit hours) and a concentration (30 credit hours), which is aligned with The School of Education.
 The Program offers courses in technique, theory, and history.
 Several courses within the minor and concentration are offered to the general student to satisfy the Fine Arts Core requirement.
 The goals of the Dance Studies Program for students in the academic minor and concentration are to develop their potential as performers, choreographers, teachers, and research assistants.
 After graduation, our students primarily use their dance studies by: further study in graduate schools, choreographing for public school musical theatre productions, teaching in private studios, performing in small regional companies, performing in Equity musicals, and using dance therapy to work with physically or emotionally disabled persons.
 A strong curriculum in the minor and concentration has been developed which allows our students to reach their full potential within their four years of undergraduate study.